Manipur: Guv strongly condemns the attack on security forces

-Imphal: The Governor of Manipur, Ajay Kumar Bhalla, has strongly condemned the attack on security forces this evening, in which two brave jawans of the Assam Rifles made the supreme sacrifice in the line of duty.
+Imphal: Manipur Governor Ajay Kumar Bhalla has strongly condemned the attack on security forces on Saturday evening, in which two jawans of the Assam Rifles made the supreme sacrifice in the line of duty.

 The Governor, in a communique issued from the Raj Bhavan, Imphal, expressed profound grief and extended heartfelt condolences to the bereaved families of the martyred soldiers, acknowledging their unwavering courage and dedication in protecting the nation.